yesodweb/yesod-cookbook/Javascript-Options.md

 ## Add better typing to Coffeescript

 [contracts.coffee](http://disnetdev.com/contracts.coffee/) not types, but contracts.
 Well maintained, easy to use.
-Firefox only (for development, in production contracts are turned off anyways).
 [Uberscript](https://github.com/jstrachan/coffee-script/blob/master/TypeAnnotations.md) requires Google Closure compiler for its type-checking.
 A great idea, but this is a fork of coffeescript that has now fallen behind coffeescript by almost a year.